 Each year, Penrith is transformed for one magical day into a spectacular wonderland of outdoor arts, music, mayhem, fire and masquerade with an always-impressive line-up of performance on stages and streets across the town.

-We also enjoyed the fire and light processions whereby masked torch bearers “drove” colossal animal lanterns through the streets at dusk, fine Cumbrian market of artisan local food, drink and stylish goods in partnership with Crafty Vintage, and the bonkers Drovers Cup competition which included Pint Passing, Egg Throwing, Sausage Eating (Cumberland of course) and Hay Bale Racing.
+In past year’s a big draw has been the fire and light processions whereby masked torch bearers “drove” colossal animal lanterns through the streets at dusk, fine Cumbrian market of artisan local food, drink and stylish goods in partnership with Crafty Vintage, and the bonkers Drovers Cup competition which included Pint Passing, Egg Throwing, Sausage Eating (Cumberland of course) and Hay Bale Racing.

 At this year’s festival, expect to see sights that will blow other outdoor arts experiences out of the water.
 Join in, dance and, above all, smile and laugh.
 A lot.
 Events are spread across the town so leave time for exploring.